-This more aggressive psoriasis treatment permanently improves the condition of the skin and is often used in more severe cases of the disease.
+This more aggressive psoriasis treatment permanently improves the skin’s condition and is often used in more severe disease cases.
 There are some known short-term side effects listed below:

 Long-term side effects include dry and wrinkled skin, freckles, increased sensitivity to the sun, and an increased risk of skin cancer, including melanoma.

-For this form of light therapy, strong UVB light is only aimed at the affected skin.
+Intense UVB light is only aimed at the affected skin for this light therapy.
 Excimer laser therapy requires fewer sessions than traditional phototherapy because it uses stronger UVB light.
 The most common side effects are redness and blistering.

 Oral or injected medications for the treatment of psoriasis

 If you are suffering from moderate to severe forms of psoriasis or if other treatments for psoriasis have not worked, your doctor may prescribe either oral or injectable (systemic) medications.
-Due to the potential for serious side effects, some of these medications are only used for a short time and may be used alternately with other treatments for psoriasis.
+Due to the potential for serious side effects, some of these medications are only used briefly and may be used alternately with other treatments for psoriasis.

-If a few small, persistent psoriasis patches appeared on your skin, your dermatologist may suggest injecting triamcinolone directly into the lesions.
+If a few small, persistent psoriasis patches appear on your skin, your dermatologist may suggest injecting triamcinolone directly into the lesions.

-Acitretin aka Soriatane and other retinoids are pills prescribed for the treatment of psoriasis, aim to reduce the production of skin cells.
+Acitretin, soriatane, and other retinoids are prescribed to treat psoriasis to reduce skin cell production.
 Side effects can include dry skin and muscle pain.
-These medicines are not recommended when you are pregnant or breastfeeding or if you intend to become pregnant.
+These medicines are not recommended when pregnant or breastfeeding or if you intend to become pregnant.

 Both men and women should stop taking methotrexate at least three months before trying to conceive.
 This medication is not recommended when you are breastfeeding.

 In cases of severe psoriasis, taken orally, Cyclosporine suppresses the immune system.
-It is similar to methotrexate in terms of effectiveness, but cannot be used continuously for more than a year.
-Similar to other immunosuppressive medicines, cyclosporine increases the risk of infection and other health problems, including cancer.
-People taking cyclosporine for the treatment of psoriasis need continuous monitoring of blood pressure and kidney function.
+It is similar to methotrexate’s effectiveness but cannot be used continuously for over a year.
+Like other immunosuppressive medicines, cyclosporine increases the risk of infection and other health problems, including cancer.
+People taking cyclosporine to treat psoriasis need monitoring of continuous blood pressure and kidney function.
 These medications are not recommended during pregnancy, breastfeeding, or if you plan to get pregnant.

-These drugs, used for the psoriasis treatment usually given by injection, alter the immune system in ways that disrupt the cycle of illness and improve symptoms and signs of illness over several weeks.
-Some of these drugs are approved for the treatment of moderate to severe psoriasis in people who have not responded to first-line therapy.
+These drugs, used for psoriasis treatment, usually given by injection, alter the immune system in ways that disrupt the cycle of illness and improve symptoms and signs of illness over several weeks.
+Some drugs are approved for treating moderate to severe psoriasis in people who have not responded to first-line therapy.
 Treatment options are expanding rapidly.
 Examples include Etanercept (Enbrel), Infliximab (Remicade), Adalimumab (Humira), Ustekinumab (Stelara), Secukinumab (Cosentix), and Ixekizumab (Talz).
-These types of drugs are expensive and may or may not be covered by health plans.
+These drugs are expensive and may or may not be covered by health plans.

-Biologics for the treatment of psoriasis should be used with caution because they carry the risk of suppressing your immune system in ways that increase your risk of serious infections.
+Biologics for treating psoriasis should be used cautiously because they can suppress your immune system in ways that increase your risk of serious infections.
 In particular, people taking these drugs must be tested for tuberculosis.

 What is psoriasis

 Psoriasis is a chronic illness.
 It is non-contagious and doesn’t transfer from one individual to another.
-In the core of the disease, we find autoimmune disorder which disturbs the skin, nails, and joints.
+At the core of the disease, we find an autoimmune disorder that disturbs the skin, nails, and joints.
 It usually results in red or pink, but sometimes even white crusty spots that are seen on the skin, especially on the knees and elbows.
 These flaking and sometimes peeling blotches are triggered by psoriasis.
-We call them “psoriatic plaques” and they appeared as a result of a particular psoriatic form of inflammation that causes extreme, unnecessary, and unproportioned skin creation.
+We call them “psoriatic plaques,” which appear due to a particular psoriatic form of inflammation that causes extreme, unnecessary, and unproportioned skin creation.
 The derma of the impacted areas swiftly accrues and becomes silvery-white.
 Plaques often take place on the skin of the elbows and knees.
-In many cases, however, we can observe the patches in other areas of the body including the skin of the head and genitals.
+In many cases, however, we can observe the patches in other areas of the body, including the skin of the head and genitals.
 Psoriasis is a persistent skin inflammation, the foundations of which are quite uncertain.
-This medical disorder is neither results from viruses or bacteria nor it caused by any other internal or dermatological ailments.
+This medical disorder neither results from viruses or bacteria nor is caused by any other internal or dermatological ailments.
 Psoriasis may impact either men or women and can strike individuals at any time of life.

 Psoriasis in its different forms is a relatively common disease, disturbing a little more than two and a half percent of people worldwide.
-While individuals that have minor symptoms and usually aren’t aware of having this skin condition, the real percentage of psoriasis per capita is above 3.5 – 4.
-As I mentioned before this skin disorder may start at any period of life, however, ages of 20 – 25 and 50 -60 are most vulnerable.
+While individuals have minor symptoms and usually aren’t aware of having this skin condition, the real percentage of psoriasis per capita is above 3.5 – 4.
+As I mentioned, this skin disorder may start at any time.
+However, the ages of 20 to 25 and 50 to 60 are the most vulnerable.

-Psoriasis is a chronic disease that undergoes stages of remissions and worsening and is incurable according to western medical protocols.
+Psoriasis is a chronic disease that undergoes stages of remission and worsening and is incurable according to Western medical protocols.

-Besides the skin itself, fingernails and toenails are commonly impacted by this disease and we call it psoriatic nail dystrophy.
+Besides the skin, fingernails and toenails are commonly impacted by this disease, and we call it psoriatic nail dystrophy.
 In some stages of development, psoriasis may lead to joint pain, rigorousness, and stiffness.
 This form of psoriasis is identified as psoriatic arthritis.
-Opposite of eczema that develops in the skin folds, psoriatic elements are more likely to be localized on the outer sides of the joints.
+Opposite to eczema that develops in the skin folds, psoriatic elements are more likely to be localized on the outer sides of the joints.

 What causes psoriasis

-The causes of psoriasis in western medicine are virtually unidentified.
+The causes of psoriasis in Western medicine are virtually unidentified.
 Psoriasis is believed to be an immune system problem that causes the skin to heal faster than normal.
-In the most common type of psoriasis, known as plaque psoriasis, this rapid cell turnover causes scales and red spots to form.
+In the most common type of psoriasis, plaque psoriasis, this rapid cell turnover causes scales and red spots to form.

 What makes the immune system malfunction is not completely understood.
 Scientists have faith in the theory that both genetic and environmental influences play a role.
-While experts don’t know what are the principal causes of psoriasis, we do know that the immune system and genetics play an important role in its development.
+While experts don’t know the principal causes of psoriasis, we know that the immune system and genetics play an important role in its development.
 We know one thing: psoriasis is not contagious.
 You can’t get psoriasis from someone else.
-Generally, factors are causing the symptoms of psoriasis to appear or worsen.
+Generally, factors cause the symptoms of psoriasis to appear or worsen.

 Those triggers may vary from person to person.
 However, some factors that can trigger, initiate or deteriorate psoriasis are:

-- Genetics – Individual, whose parent is suffering from psoriasis have 15% more chances to be affected by the disease.
-When both parents have psoriasis, 60 percent of their children have a tendency to be also impacted.
+- Genetics – Individual whose parent is suffering from psoriasis have 15% more chances to be affected by the disease.
+When both parents have psoriasis, 60 percent of their children are also impacted.